mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.34.4 =
+* Added CSV leads import.
+* Added missing integrations to Ninja Forms.
+* Fixed fatal error when integration not found in Ninja Forms.
+* Fixed issue causing post formatting in email campaign to be skewed.
+* Fixed fatal error caused by emogrify incompatibility with other plugins.
+* Fixed issue with oauth refresh failing.
+* Fixed liatris theme color for mini-headline.
+* Added timestamp to error logging.

 = 2.2.34.3 =
 * Change oauth integrations nonce key to prevent error in connecting integrations.